-Consultation with other relevant authorities will be undertaken telephonically, through meetings and through written correspondence in order to actively engage these authorities, to provide them with information pertaining to the proposed project and to obtain feedback from them.
+Consultation with other relevant authorities were undertaken telephonically, through meetings and through written correspondence in order to actively engage these authorities, to provide them with information pertaining to the proposed project and to obtain feedback from them.
 This will be done throughout the EIA process, as agreed upon with N DEAT.

-The representatives from these Departments will be requested to formally provide input into the EIA process.
-Non-DEAT authorities to be consulted include inter alia:
+The representatives from these Departments have been requested to formally provide input into the EIA process.
+Non-DEAT authorities that have been consulted through the Environmental Scoping Phase and will continue to be consulted in the EIA phase of the project, include inter alia: